Master's Degree Programme

 Please notice that from the Summer intake 2024 the admission requirement of a GPA of 9,5 or above will no longer apply.

 Instead this Master’s degree programme will from the Summer 2024 only admits a limited number of students each year.
 Meeting the admission requirements does not in itself guarantee admission to the programme.

 When evaluating qualified applicants, the admissions committee assesses each applicant on the basis of the following criteria:

 * Relevant courses include courses with subject areas within macroeconomics, econometrics and finance.

 The IMSQE programme is a two-year, full-time programme of instruction corresponding to 120 ECTS credits within the areas of macroeconomics, microeconomics, economics, econometrics, finance and accounting.
-The courses in the IMSQE programme consist of a mixture of regular MSc courses with a quantitative orientation, and PhD courses offered through the PhD programme in Economics.
-Furthermore, there are special requirements regarding the level and qualitative content of written assignments, and particular emphasis will be put on the students’ analytical, quantitative skills.
+The courses in the IMSQE programme consist of a mixture of regular MSc courses and courses with an advanced quantitative orientation.
+Furthermore, there are special requirements regarding the level and qualitative contents of written assignments, and particular emphasis will be put on the students’ analytical, quantitative skills.

 A personal academic advisor - or mentor - from the faculty associated with the programme will be appointed to each student in the IMSQE programme.
 The advisor will assist the student in putting together the individual study programme.

 To complete the IMSQE programme, a total of 80 ECTS credits must be earned from elective courses you find in the course plan.
 This has to include a minimum of 30 ECTS credits of advanced-level Master’s courses (courses numbered 6xxx).